Black List (1972 film)

 Black List is a 1972 Hong Kong film.

-Plot
+Premise

 A fighter released from prison after being framed for crimes he didn't commit teams up with his friend to get revenge on the criminal forces who set him up.

 Legacy

 Producer Godfrey Ho would acquire the film after its initial release, and repurpose scenes from it into the films Ninja Heat and Ninja Exterminator.